vecnavium-pm-pl/SkyBlocksPM/README.md

 <p align="center">
-    <b>A SkyBlocks plugin for PocketMine-MP, with many features to offer.
+    <b>A SkyBlocks plugin for PocketMine-MP, with many features to offer.</b>

   <p align="center">
 SkyBlocksPM developed by: KressentHosting